My friend Trey asks great questions.

 If I am chronically busy and overloaded, I may desperately want to be admired, respected, or appreciated at work or at home.

-If I don’t make time to recognize or appreciate my coworkers, beneath that habit may be a desire for my ego to feel most important.
+If I don’t make time to recognize my coworkers, beneath that habit may be a desire for my ego to feel most important.

-If I have difficulty listening at work, I won’t become a better listener in my marriage, and vice versa.
+If I have difficulty listening at work, I won’t become a better listener in my personal relationships, and vice versa.

-If I have trouble saying what I really mean in a meeting, that same tendency may be apparent in addressing something directly with a friend.
+If I have trouble saying what I really mean in a meeting, that same tendency will likely be apparent in addressing something directly with a friend.

 All of these things reveal growth opportunities for personal leadership that can improve how we operate in every area of our lives.